 Is ROMSfun Safe?

-Is ROMSfun Safe to use?
+Is ROMSfun Safe to use in 2025?
 Romsfun is mostly safe for downloading game Roms.
 Many people have used it without problems.
 But there are some things to know.

 Downloading Roms could cause issues sometimes.
 The games may not work right or your computer could get a virus.
 Romsfun tries to check for unsafe files.
 But not all bad files get caught.